 It’s hard watching dogs age, and slowly Candy & Gracie started to slow down - zoomies around the backyard became less frequent, and naps became longer.
 Five years ago, at the age of 14, Candy left us.
 We were heartbroken, but so thankful we still had Gracie, who was suddenly cast into the role of only dog.
 She was spoiled silly and came with us on many adventures & travels.

-Carrie is an avid hiker & walker and longs to bring a companion on her treks.
-Both Scott & Carrie would love to have a friend to hang out with and take on adventures in the city with them.
-Colin & Max would love for puppy Stitch to have a big sister to look up to and play with when she visits.
+Carrie is an avid hiker & walker and loves to bring Skye on her treks.
+Both Scott & Carrie would love to have another friend to hang out with and take on adventures in the city with them.
+Colin & Max would love for little Stitch to have a big canine family play with when she visits.
 And Dylan & Drew would love nothing more than a new companion to hang out with when they’re home.

 We can provide:

 a large grassy backyard with a padlocked gate

 doggie door already installed

 a doggie bed, or space on our bed (Skye does not use her bed, she prefers the human bed and we are ok with that!)

 love, attention, time, walks, hikes and doggie playdates

 We are looking for: